22 Best Surf Brands / The Top Surf Clothing Brands in 2024

 photo and watch by Nixon

 Surf brands have always been an integral part of the beach lifestyle.
-Indeed, many of these brands have helped shape not only the surf industry, but the entire sport itself.
+Indeed, many of these brands have helped shape not only the surf industry but the entire sport itself.
 From creating board shorts, surf bikinis, wetsuits, surf clothing, and other surfing essentials, to sponsoring championship events and the world’s best athletes, surf brands have helped shape our culture for more than half a century.

 Many of the biggest brands have even gone on to transcend the surf industry as a whole, becoming household names across the US and expanding into a variety of extreme sports, the arts, music festivals, and other pop culture genres.